Where smart software meets expert accounting.

 We hope this guide has served you well and shown you how Class 2 and Class 4 NICs work.
 As a self-employed person, keeping track of your earnings and tax obligations is crucial to cashflow and ultimately to your business’ success.

 Here at Crunch, we provide accountancy software that makes tax simple for self-employed people.
-Take a look at our sole trader online accountancy page to see how we can make your NIC and other tax matters as efficient as possible.
+Take a look at our Sole Trader online accountancy page to see how we can make your NIC and other tax matters as efficient as possible.

 Speak to an accounting expert